How credibility compounds

 What I've learned from that, and from watching others navigate it since, is that the response can't be to oversell what you have.
 The response is to be precise about what you know, what you don't know yet, and what the evidence will look like when it arrives.

-That kind of clarity about what you know and what you don't is harder than it sounds.
+And that kind of clarity about what you know and what you don't is harder than it sounds.

 It requires you to resist the pull toward certainty that comes with being the person most invested in the outcome.
-But it's the only version of the story that holds up when the room gets harder.

 People don't expect you to have everything figured out.
 They do expect you to be straight with them about what you have.